gokulvanan/easyReports/README.md

 easyrep is an ideal framework to build RESTful Web Services over Datatstores. easyrep primarily outputs JSON which integrates easily with existing Javascirpt Grid, Data Visualization API's.
-It forms a abstract layer over mysql and mongo datasource and provides easy to use wrappers over cache, emailer and logger.
+It forms an abstract layer over mysql and mongo datasources and provides easy to use wrappers over cache, email and logging.

 easyrep as the name says is super easy.. you can get up an running with reports in 10 minutes.

 #Disclaimer
 The API is currently in beta stage..
-I will try best not to know make changes to established interfaces for model's and cron files, unless they are very much required.
+I will try best not to make changes to established interfaces for model's and cron files, unless they are very much required.

 ##Why use easyrep??
  - easyrep makes it easy to dyamically build queries from request params (Get or Post), execute them and format results  as required.